Intermittency for the wave and heat equations with fractional noise in time: Introduction

-This condition is necessary and sufficient for the existence of the solution to equations \eqref{heat} and \eqref{wave}, when the noise is white in time (see \cite{dalang}).
-It is also sufficient for the existence of the solution to these equations, when the noise is fractional in time and has spatial covariance given by the Riesz kernel (see \cite{BT10,B12}).
-The necessity of (DC) in the case of \eqref{heat} has been proved in \cite{BC13}.
+In this article, we consider the Malliavin calculus approach for defining a solution to equations \eqref{wave} and \eqref{heat}, as in \cite{B12}, respectively \cite{BT10}.
+In particular, we introduce the following assumption, known as \emph{Dalang's condition}: This condition is necessary and sufficient for the existence of the solution to equations \eqref{heat} and \eqref{wave}, when the noise is white in time; see \cite{dalang}.
+It is also sufficient for the existence of the solution to these equations, when the noise is fractional in time and has spatial covariance given by the Riesz kernel; see \cite{BT10,B12}.
+The necessity of (\ref{cond-mu}) in the case of \eqref{heat} has been proved in \cite{BC13}.

 Note that (\ref{cond-mu}) is satisfied in cases (i) and (iv).
 In cases (ii) and (iii), it holds if and only if $a<2$, where $a$ is defined by \eqref{def-a} below.